 None are more blatant than the original Red Faction's pistol.
 Killing another player from full health and full armor in 200ms flat with the very weapon you spawn with... yeah.

-Halo's plasma pistol.
+Halo's plasma pistol did this.
 In addition to firing a powerful, homing charge-up shot (see more info below), players with rapid-twitch reflexes could fire off regular shots at an extremely high rate, even faster than the Plasma Rifle, in a Death of a Thousand Cuts fashion.
 Was altered in subsequent games.
 However, the "rapid-twitch" came back (sort of?) in Reach, and could be shot even faster.
 It was practically a sub-automatic weapon.

-Otherwise entirely forgettable game Gore had the pistol working like this, which could make it preferable to the machine gun.
+Otherwise entirely forgettable game Gore had the pistol working like this as well, which could make it preferable to the machine gun.

 In Combat Arms, the Ninjato, the G36E, the L96A1, the Desert Eagle, and the Anaconda, just to name a few.
 The nut shot was considered this so much that the European version of the game voted to remove it from their version and it's been nerfed for the other versions.